hubplanner/API/Sections/resource.md

 A successful create will return a `201` Ok response status from the server.

+###### Mandatory Custom Fields

+*IMPORTANT*: If any of Resource Custom Fields is set to mandatory, it will be validated only, if `customFields` property will be present in payload.

 ## Create Multiple Resources
 Create multiple resources.
 ```